Holly Combe discusses a recent radio discussion

 3. Men are generally less likely to to find their Facebook celebrations of their drunken high jinx in a damning Daily Mail feature.
 They can even get their willy out for a wee in public and, though it might attract a few tuts, it is seen as something to be expected and I’ve certainly never overheard anyone saying “he’s going to get himself raped.”

-4. A ropey female DJ will always attract attention.
-A ropey male one might just get away with it (depending on where he’s playing).
-As a sometimes-ropey female DJ on occasion, I’m speaking from experience here.
+4. A ropey woman DJ will always attract attention.
+A ropey man DJ might just get away with it (depending on where he’s playing).
+As a woman DJ who is ropey on occasion, I’m speaking from experience here.

 5. The old cliche about men being able to put it about without attracting anywhere near the same level of vilification that “easy” women do still seems to hold true.
 Only recently, I read a Scarlet mag piece that asked a whole load of guys in the street about women who sleep with men on the first date.
 Unfortunately, a number of their answers were disheartening.